novruz-eminov/SQL-movie-rentals-analysis/README.md

 ORDER BY first_rented_date ASC;

 Insights

 Key Findings:

-Popularity of the movies : Certain movies consistently outperform others, showing solid customer preferences.
+Popularity of the movies: Certain movies consistently outperform others, showing solid customer preferences.
 Some customers has more rentals than other customers.this shows that Customers have different engagement levels.
 Genre Performance: crime/drama genre show higher rental count compared to others.